adrianVide/seat/README.md

 ## CSS Styles

-The CSS file (`styles.css`) provides styling for various elements of the webpage, including:
+The CSS file (`styles.css`) provides styling for various elements of the webpage for mobile and desktop, including:

 - Color scheme
 - Typography